-- Blueberries are one of the only natural foods that are truly blue in color
+- Blueberries are one of the only natural foods that are genuinely blue

 - blueberries rank only second to strawberries in popularity of berries

-We, alone. are responsible for our health.
+We, alone, are responsible for our health.
 We know our bodies better than anyone.
-Our quality of life absolutely depends on our health.
-Today more than ever it is up to each one of us to take command of our vessel, our body, and make the healthy life-style changes needed.
+Our quality of life depends on our health.
+Today more than ever, it is up to each of us to take command of our vessel and body and make the healthy lifestyle changes needed.

-The health care system is not what it once was (understatement) and a topic for another time.
-With environmental problems and processed food loaded with chemicals - you and I must take a stand - and with all the passion we can muster up, treat our bodies with love and respect.
+The health care system is not what it once was (understatement) and is a topic for another time.
+With environmental problems and processed food loaded with chemicals - you and I must take a stand - and, with all the passion we can muster, treat our bodies with love and respect.

 - Get regular check-ups.